Rare November tornadoes strike Long Island and Connecticut

-Radar imagery showed numerous instances of debris lofted amid this rotation, prompting the National Weather Service to issue a total of 12 tornado warnings across New York, Connecticut, Rhode Island and Massachusetts.
+Radar imagery showed numerous instances of debris lofted amid this rotation, which prompting the National Weather Service to issue a total of twelve tornado warnings across New York, Connecticut, Rhode Island and Massachusetts.

-At one point, two simultaneous tornadoes were probably ongoing near Islip, Long Island.
-The Weather Service office in New York City is conducting damage surveys near Mastic and Shirley on Sunday to determine whether and where tornadoes touched down and to assign damage ratings.
-In Shirley, a shopping center suffered heavy damage from the storms.
+At one point, two simultaneous tornadoes were likely ongoing near Islip, Long Island.
+The Weather Service office in New York City is conducting damage surveys near Mastic and Shirley Sunday to determine if and where tornadoes touched down and to assign damage ratings.
+In Shirley, a shopping center sustained heavy damage from the storms.

-In Connecticut, three probable tornadoes struck Cheshire, Branford and Plainfield, with radar imagery showing rotation and debris.
+In Connecticut, three probable tornadoes struck Cheshire, Branford, and Plainfield, with radar imagery showing rotation and debris.
 In Cheshire, a trampoline was blown into power lines, while snapped trees damaged some property and cut electricity to thousands.
-The Weather Service is also surveying the damage in this area on Sunday.
+The Weather Service is also surveying the damage in this area Sunday.

 Ryan Hanrahan, a broadcast meteorologist in Hartford, said this activity in Connecticut was unprecedented.
 “Since records began in 1950 we’ve never had tornadoes this late in the season,” he tweeted.

-Tornado warnings were also issued in Providence, R.I., and in Cape Cod and Martha’s Vineyard in Massachusetts.
+Tornado warnings were also issued in Providence, and Cape Cod and Martha’s Vineyard in Massachusetts.

-Across the four states, more than 5,000 people were without electricity Sunday morning, according to Poweroutage.us.
+Across the four states, more than 5,000 people were without electricity Sunday morning, according to poweroutage.us.
 The Weather Service received more than 50 reports of storm damage in the region, mostly from downed trees.

-Saturday was the second day in a row that the Weather Service issued multiple tornado warnings in region, after two on Friday as the first of two cold fronts swept through.
-The Weather Service office in Albany confirmed that a tornado rated EF1 on the 0-to-5 Enhanced Fujita scale for twister damage, with 90 mph winds, touched down near Millbrook, which is roughly midway between New York City and Albany.
+Saturday was the second day in a row the Weather Service issued multiple tornado warnings in region, also issuing two on Friday as the first of two cold fronts swept through.
+The Weather Service office in Albany confirmed a tornado rated EF1 on the 0 to 5 Enhanced Fujita scale for twister damage, with 90 mph winds, touched down near Millbrook, which is roughly midway between New York City and Albany.

 Unusual storm activity amid a record-setting year in the Northeast